TaraMoments/GettingandCleaningData/CodeBook.md

    * STANDING
    * LAYING.

-* The following variabes are the means of measurements for each subject and each activity.
+* The following 66 variabes are the *means* of the mean and the standard deviation of the raw data measurements for each subject and each activity.
 Some of the variables have the pattern '-XYZ', which is used to denote 3-axial signals in the X, Y and Z directions.
+A full description about the mean and the standard deviation of the raw data measurements can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

  3. tBodyAcc-mean()-XYZ (numumerical)
  6. tBodyAcc-std()-XYZ (numumerical)